abhisheksanghai/abhisheksanghai.github.io/_drafts/2020-02-18-Evaluation-of-Classification-Algorithms-Part2.md

 ![ROC Explanation 2](/images/Classification_Evaluation_Part2/ROC_Explanation2.jpg)

 In the above scenario, there is no clear boundary which helps us classify both the cases.
 This is a much more realistic example of how a typical classification model output would look like and the area under this curve should be as high as possible.

+I hope this clarifies the evaluation aspect of classification algorithms.